GALAglobal/TAPICC-API-implementation/README.md

 # Note
 this is a work in progress, some things needs to be done first so we can call this production ready.
-- [ ] authentication and user sessions
+- [ ] swagger API definition version 1.0.0
-- [ ] user profile must be defined and implemented
+- [ ] system accounts and authentication
-- [ ] manually tested
 - [ ] automated tests written and implemented

 # Roadmap